htlin222/garden/content/Connective tissue disease as Etiologies of Classic FUO.md

 ---
 title: Connective tissue disease as Etiologies of Classic FUO
 ---
-# Connective tissue disease as Etiologies of Classic FUO
+ssue disease as Etiologies of Classic FUO

 [[Giant cell arteritis]]